 Please join us with your knowledge on Stromboidea, dear Malacologist, dear Paleontologist, dear Collector and dear Librarian.
 You are invited to share your knowledge on species, localities, stratigraphic layers, your pictures and films with the editors of this Internet publication.

-Ulrich Wieneke, Han Stoutjesdijk, Philippe Simonet and Virgilio Liverani
+Ulrich Wieneke, Han Stoutjesdijk, Philippe Simonet, Virgilio Liverani and Antoine Heitz

 Stromboidean examples, which can be found here.
 Can you name the families?
 The genera?
 The species?